Offline Reinforcement Learning of High-Quality Behaviors Under Robust Style Alignment: Style-Conditioned Implicit Q-Learning

-\paragraph{Challenge 2: Sparse and missing style supervision.} The surrogate style reward in Equation~\eqref{eq:prob_style_metric_surrogate} is typically sparse: many styles are only exhibited in a small subset of states, and some state–style pairs $(s,z)$ may be entirely absent from the labeled dataset $\lambda(\mathcal D)$.
+The surrogate style reward in Equation~\eqref{eq:prob_style_metric_surrogate} is typically sparse: many styles are only exhibited in a small subset of states, and some state–style pairs $(s,z)$ may be entirely absent from the labeled dataset $\lambda(\mathcal D)$.
 As a consequence, direct behavior cloning of style-conditioned policies is often impossible, since no demonstration exists for many relevant $(s,a,z)$ tuples.
-Figure~1 illustrates this issue: transitions $(s,a)$ that do not appear in trajectories labeled with style $z$ provide no immediate supervision for aligning with $z$, calling for planning capabilities beyond single-step imitation.
+Figure \ref{fig:motivations} illustrates this issue: transitions $(s,a)$ that do not appear in trajectories labeled with style $z$ provide no immediate supervision for aligning with $z$, calling for planning capabilities beyond single-step imitation.
 Moreover, a target style $z$ may never appear within a single complete trajectory in $\mathcal D$, requiring the policy to \emph{stitch} together partial behaviors from different trajectories.
-This further emphasizes the need for long-term decision-making and trajectory stitching in order to achieve consistent style execution.
+This further emphasizes the need for long-term decision-making and trajectory stitching in order to achieve consistent style alignment.

-\paragraph{Challenge 3: Intractability of explicit projection onto the style-optimal set.} The objective in Equation~\eqref{eq:projection_objective} involves projecting onto the set of style-optimal policies $\Pi^\lambda(z)$ before optimizing task performance.
-Explicitly computing this set is infeasible in practice: it would require solving a full offline RL problem to global optimality for the style objective, enumerating all optimal policies, and then performing a second constrained optimization step within this set.
-Furthermore, approximation errors in value estimation and limited dataset coverage make exact constraint enforcement brittle in the offline setting.
-These difficulties call for a practical policy improvement rule that approximates the projection behavior of Equation~\eqref{eq:projection_objective} while remaining stable under offline training.